Best Practices for Developing Effective Work From Home Policies

 Maintaining office cleanliness is also part of the employee’s job function.

-Outlining the remote employee’s workspace requirements, and who will pay for what parts, is a necessary part of your WFH policy.
+Outlining the remote employee’s workspace requirements, and who will pay for what equipment, is a necessary part of your WFH policy.

 Data Security and Privacy